dustinpfister/blog_posts/_posts/linux-test.md

 ## 3 - Conclusion

 So then the Linux test command can preform certain comparisons, and checks on files, and then exit with a 0, or 1 exit status code.
 This can then be used as a way to make certain kinds of conditional statements in bash scripts when it comes to preforming certain kinds of actions or not.
+There are then ways of writing bash scripts, or scripts in another language such as javaScript and python that can serve as another way to go about making some kind of test also.
+The trick is to just set th exit status of the script so that it will end with a status code of 0 if the test passes, else set an exit code status of 1.

+I get around to editing and expanding my content now and then, I have some plans together when it comes to expanding this post.
+However if there is anything else that comes to mind there is the comments section below here than can be used as one way to bring something up with this.